ExCodable/ExCodable/README.md

 ### 0. `Codable`:

-With `Codable`, if all the property names are exactly the same as the Coding-Keys, it just needs to adop the `Codable` protocol without implementing any method of it.
+With `Codable`, it just needs to adop the `Codable` protocol without implementing any method of it.

 ```swift
 struct TestAutoCodable: Codable, Equatable {